GREEN GUJARAT TREE PLANTATION CAMPAIGN BY MILK PRODUCERS OF DAIRY COOPERATIVES

 It has been estimated that when one tree is cut, in monetary terms there is loss or Rs.
 33 lakhs (Oxygen worth of Rs.
 5.3 lakhs, Land Fertility of Rs.
 6.4 lakhs, Rs.
 10.5 lakh for reduction of pollution of atmosphere and Rs.
 5.3 lakh towards Flowers / Fruits and habitation to birds - animals).
 But the benefits that accrue to mankind when a tree is planted cannot be measured in money and is priceless.

 The producer members of GCMMF have really set an example for all the cooperatives and other institutions to turn India green in the era of Global warming and environmental crisis.

-When 3 million dairy farmers of Gujarat have planted more than 311.98 lakh trees in just five years and are planning to plant more trees every year, they are doing an invaluable - truly Amul - service to the society.
+When 3.5 million dairy farmers of Gujarat have planted 518.7 lakh trees in just eight years and are planning to plant more trees every year, they are doing an invaluable - truly Amul - service to the society.